salamituns/salamituns/README.md

 ### Hi there 👋.
 I'm Olatunde  :smile:

-- 🔭 I'm a learning to become a DevOps Engineer, and with particular interest in applying Artificial intelligence to making life easy.
+- 🔭 I'm an an avid learner, with particular interest in applying Artificial intelligence to making life easy.
 - 💻 Some of the technologies that I'm currently working with includes: Python, Bash scripting, Golang, Jenkins, GitHub-actions, Ansible, Docker, Kubernetes, Prometheus,etc.
 - I regularly use toos like Cursor for IDE, N8N for workflow Automation, vercel for app deployment.
-- 👯 I am learning to be a problem solver through scripting, and sharing my little knowledge here.
+- 👯 I am learning to be a problem solver through Automation, and sharing my little knowledge here.
 - 🌱 I’m addicted to continious learning and self-improvement.
 - ⚡  Fun fact: I am a foodie :see_no_evil: :smile:
 - 📫 Connect with me on: